Lugano: Lugano during the Renaissance

 Between 1433 and 1438 the Duke of Milan sat as a feudal lord over Lugano.
 He compensated the Rusca family with the ownership of Locarno.
 Under the reign of his heirs in the following decades rebellions and riots broke out, which lasted until the French invasion of 1499.
+Shortly before that invasion, Ludovico Sforza had the Castello di Lugano built on the plain of the Cassarate; the Old Swiss Confederacy besieged it twice and began demolishing it in 1517.